-Having in mind the above reasoning, the concept of pro-poor growth has received considerable attention in determining the effects of growth on poverty while taking into consideration the distribution effects.
-However, the definition of pro-poor growth is viewed as a dubious subject since some definitions regarding its measurement or policy implications are vague (UN, 2000; OECD, 2001).
-According to these definitions, pro-poor growth is referred to as growth that benefits the poor and provides them with opportunities to improve their economic situation.
-However, more recent definitions are more precise and acknowledge the differentiation between weak and strong pro-poor growth (Kakwani, Khandker and Son, 2004).
-From the point of view of the weak definition, the growth is propoor if it reduces small poverty (Rayallion, 2004).
-In this case, the poor may receive proportionally less benefits from growth than the non-poor and growth might still be considered as pro-poor.
+Having in mind the above reasoning, the concept of pro-poor growth has received considerable attention in determining the effects of growth on poverty while taking into considerations the distribution effects.
+However, the definition of propoor growth is viewed as dubious subject since some definitions are vague regarding its measurement or its policy implications (UN, 2000; OECD, 2001).
+According to these definitions propoor growth is referred as growth that benefits the poor and provides them with opportunities to improve their economic situation.
+However, more recent definitions are more precise acknowledge differentiation between weak and strong pro-poor growth (Kakwani et al., 2004).
+From the point of view of the weak definition, the growth is pro-poor if it reduces poverty howsoever small (Ravallion, 2004).
+In this case the poor may receive proportionally less benefits from growth than the non-poor and still the growth might be considered as pro-poor.
 In contrast, the strong definition of pro-poor growth assumes inequality reduction that occurs along poverty reduction during economic growth (Kakwani and Pernia, 2000).

-According to White and Anderson (2001), the pro-poor growth is meant by the following three conditions: (i) the poor's share of incremental income exceeds their current share; (ii) the poor's share of incremental income exceeds their share of the population; (iii) the poor's share of incremental income exceeds some international norm.
+According to White and Anderson (2001), the propoor growth is meant by the following three conditions: (i) the poor's share of incremental income exceeds their current share; (ii) the poor's share of incremental income exceeds their share of the population; (iii) the poor's share of incremental income exceeds some international norm.
 The first of these conditions assumes that the growth increases the poor's share of income.
 The second condition is far more demanding by stating that the gap between mean income of the poor and overall income must close.
-The final condition seems more appealing, although its application requires identification of an international norm for which there is no agreement.
+The final condition seems more appealing, although its application requires identification of an "international norm" for which there is no agreement.

-According to the trickle down theoretical concept developed by Kakwani and Pernia (2000), growth produces a vertical flow of income from the rich to the poor.
-Namely, the benefits of economic growth go to the rich first, and then, in the second round, the poor start to benefit when the rich begin spending their gains.
-Thus, the poor benefit from economic growth only indirectly, which implies that the proportional benefits of growth going to the poor will always be smaller.
+According to the "trickle down" theoretical concept developed by Kakwani and Pernia (2000), the growth produces a vertical flow of income from the rich to the poor.
+Namely, the benefits of economic growth go first to the rich, and then in the second round the poor start to benefit when the rich begin spending their gains.
+Thus, the poor benefit from economic growth only indirectly, which implies that the proportional benefits of growth going to the poor will always be less.
 As a consequence, when the rich benefit from growth proportionately more than the poor, a pro-poor growth strategy is needed to counteract this bias in favour of the rich.
 To assist in achieving pro-poor growth, Kakwani and Pernia propose a measure of 'pro-poorness', called an index of pro-poor growth as the ratio of the rate of poverty reduction to the contribution that growth makes to poverty reduction.

 However, the concept of pro-poor index has its advantages and weaknesses.
-Its strength consists in easy interpretation, but it overstates the importance of inequality reduction for the achievement of poverty reduction.
-Alternatively, it has been proven that growth, which is most effective at reducing poverty, does not necessarily coincide with growth that reduces inequality (Warr, 2005).
+Its strength consists of easy interpretation, but it overstates the importance of inequality reduction for the achievement of poverty reduction.
+Alternatively, it has been proven that growth which is most effective at reducing poverty does not necessarily coincide with growth that reduces inequality (Warr, 2005).

-2. Conceptual framework
+3. Conceptual framework

-Taking into account the need for determining whether growth is pro-poor and if so, to what degree, we present the conceptual framework applied to the empirical analysis of the poverty-growth-inequality nexus in Macedonia.
+Taking into account the need for determining whether the growth is pro-poor and if so, to what degree, we present the conceptual framework applied for the empirical analysis of the poverty-growth-inequality nexus in Macedonia.